 12).
 In other words, not only are humanitarian activities to be understood as attempts to win 'hearts and minds' of

-locals by actively engaging with people on the ground — bringing useful gifts — asking how they can help, but being seen to be doing this by media sources is explicitly described as part of the same mechanism.
+locals by actively engaging with people on the ground, bringing useful gifts, asking how they can help, but also being seen to be doing this by media sources are described as part of the same mechanism.
 The press releases and reportage of New Zealand

-activities in Afghanistan are considered parts of the same organized campaigns of information acquisition and control.
+activities in Afghanistan are to be considered parts of the same organized campaigns of information acquisition and

 A problem which Hager highlights is the way that these activities operate counter to the New Zealand traditions of